-The public developmental services system will experience increasing demand for community-based supports provided in the most integrated setting appropriate to the specific needs of individuals with intellectual or developmental disabilities as Virginia's population grows.
-Pressures to increase community services capacity will continue as the approximately 2,000 students who graduate annually from special education classes seek ID waiver or other more flexible developmental services such as intermittent or limited supports to ease their transition from special education programs.
+The public developmental services system will experience increasing demand for communitybased supports provided in the most integrated setting appropriate to the specific needs of individuals with intellectual or developmental disabilities as Virginia's population grows.
+Pressures to increase community services capacity will continue as students who graduate annually from special education classes seek waiver services or other more flexible developmental services such as intermittent or limited supports to ease their transition from special education programs.